shimaore/tough-rate/middleware/response-handlers.coffee.md

 Helper to report a gateway as faulty to the gateway manager.

       mark_gateway_as_faulty = (gateway) =>
-        @debug "Asking the gateway manager to mark gateway as faulty.", gateway.name if gateway.name?
+        debug "Asking the gateway manager to mark gateway as faulty.", gateway.name if gateway.name?
           gateway_manager.mark_gateway_as_faulty gateway.name

 Helper to report a gateway as suspicious to the gateway manager.

       mark_gateway_as_suspicious = (gateway) =>
-        @debug "Asking the router to mark gateway as suspicious.", gateway.name if gateway.name?
+        debug "Asking the router to mark gateway as suspicious.", gateway.name if gateway.name?
           gateway_manager.mark_gateway_as_suspicious gateway.name